cici-xingyu-zheng/Dream2024/README.md

 - why we see Snitz 1 spread differently?
 - create dimension wise difference features

+### 05/24/24 Discussion with Sergey:

+1. explore beta (grid search);
+2. compare/combine Mordred descriptor;
+3. implement max pool;
+4. try Pearson as the creterion for the sake of it;

+Figure out:
+- Does 500 contains identical?
+	- Nope;
+- What are the avaiable GCN strctures?
+	- I located where it got mentioned in the Webnar: 00:27:44.
+Don't know what this team is though.
 ---
 ## IDEAS (good or bad)